-The Importance of Having a Power of Attorney
+The Importance Of Having A Power Of Attorney

-We are dedicated to helping clients protect their families and assets by providing comprehensive estate planning services, including creating powers of attorney.
+At the Law Office of Harvey L. Cox, we are dedicated to helping clients protect their families and assets by providing comprehensive estate planning services, including creating powers of attorney.

 A power of attorney (POA) is a legal document that allows an individual (called the “principal”) to appoint another person (called the “agent” or “attorney-in-fact”) to act on their behalf.
-Several types of POAs are durable, springing, general, and limited.
+Several types of POAs are durable, springing, general and limited.

 Types Of Power Of Attorney

-There are several types of powers of attorney to choose from, including durable, springing, general, and limited.
+There are several types of powers of attorney to choose from, including durable, springing, general and limited.

 - General POA: This type of POA gives the agent broad powers to act on the principal’s behalf in various situations.